asutherland/taskolio/controller-webserver/README.md

   task state written to disk so that the next time the notification is generated, `taskState[keyName] === keyValue`.
 This will be null if there is no task.
+- cause: One of 'TaskSlotMode' or 'TaskPickerMode':
+  - external: The TaskManager noticed that the current task changes, presumably due to the taskwarrior command-line `task` tool or some other helper.
+  - TaskSlotMode: The change was triggered by switching task slots.
+  - TaskPickerMode: The change was triggered by the user switching between already-assigned task slots.
+TaskSlotMode will update the `taskBookmarks` storage as a result.

 From a UX level, the method will be invoked when:
 - The program starts.
 The task bookmark 'h' will be selected for global mode.